Axiiom/Skye_Observer/README.md

 | | |
 | __delete-unused-data__            | ```boolean``` | determines whether or not the data is deleted from player_config.yml |

-*integer value followed by "s,m,h,d" [seconds, minutes, hours, days]
+*integer value followed by "-s,-m,-h,-d" [seconds, minutes, hours, days] THE DASH IS VERY IMPORTANT